 INTERESTED IN TREATMENT FOR SEXUAL ORIENTATION OCD?

 Are you or a loved one struggling with excessive doubt about your sexuality?
 Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Sexual Orientation OCD.
-You can learn more about the treatments and services she provides here.
+You can learn more about the treatments and services we provide here.

 Learn more about where the staff practices, below.

 Staff members at the Center for the Obsessive Mind offer therapy for Sexual Orientation OCD in the state of Utah.
 Since we provide online treatment, we Therapists at the Center for the Obsessive Mind also offer work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Therapists at the Center for the Obsessive Mind also offer treatment for Sexual Orientation OCD online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Sexual Orientation OCD online in Florida We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

 Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized treatment for Sexual Orientation OCD online across the Grand Canyon State.
+If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized treatment for Sexual Orientation OCD online across the Grand Canyon State.